On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Simulation Results

-For $N=1024$ and $K=512$, Figure~\ref{fig:simulation1024} show performances of $\mathcal{C}_1$ defined by $\mathcal{I}_{min}=\{63,121\}$ and $\mathcal{C}_2$ defined by $\mathcal{I}_{min}=\{183, 207, 241, 391, 928\}$. $\mathcal{C}_1$ is retrieved with Theorem~\ref{theo:Imin_A} and is RM-PSC with symmetry $t=7$, while $\mathcal{C}_2$, retrieved with Algorithm 1 in \cite{Paris_AE_v2}, has symmetry $t=3$ but it is not RM-PSC.
-However, $\mathcal{C}_2$ has few minimum distance codewords (192), leading to a decent ML bound with respect to 5G polar code, that is also non-RM polar but having 36032 minimum distance codewords.
-The large symmetry of $\mathcal{C}_1$, as well as its length $N=1024$, decreases dramatically its performance under SC \cite{PSMC}; however, its large symmetry value allows for more diversity under AE-SC. $\mathcal{C}_1$ beats $\mathcal{C}_2$ with an unpractical number of automorphisms $M=2048$.
-Thus, RM-PSC may not be the best solution if AE is applied for longer codes.
-We also note the relative poor performances of AE-SC for $N=1024$ with respect to CA-SCL corroborating our restricted scope of code lengths studied for RM-PSC.
+For $N=1024$ and $K=512$, \autoref{fig:simulation1024} shows the performance of $\Ccal_1$ defined by $\Ical^{1024}_{{min}_1}=\{63,121\}$ and $\Ccal_2$ defined by $\Ical_{{min}_2}^{1024}=\{183, 207, 241, 391, 928\}$. $\Ccal_1$ is retrieved with Theorem~\ref{theo:Imin_A} and is \gls{rmpsc} with symmetry $t=7$, while $\Ccal_2$, retrieved with Algorithm 1 in \cite{Paris_AE_v2}, has symmetry $t=3$ but is not a \gls{rmpsc} code.
+Thus, $\Ccal_2$ has a small minimum code distance with respect to $\Ccal_1$, thus has a worse \gls{ml} bound.
+However, this effect is countered by the fact that $\Ccal_2$ has only 192 minimum distance codewords, leading to an acceptable \gls{ml} bound with respect to $\Ccal_1$.
+The large symmetry of $\Ccal_1$, as well as its length $N=1024$, dramatically decreases its performance under \gls{sc} \cite{PSMC}.
+However, its large symmetry value allows for more diversity under \gls{ae}-\gls{sc}. $\Ccal_1$ beats $\Ccal_2$ with an unpractical number of automorphisms $M=2048$.
+Thus, \gls{rmpsc} codes may not be the best solution if \gls{ae} is applied for longer codes.
+We also note the relatively poor performance of \gls{ae}-\gls{sc} for $N=1024$ with respect to \gls{cascl}, corroborating our restricted scope of code lengths studied for \gls{rmpsc} codes.